nagisa/kazlauskas.me/entries/browsing-without-useragent.md

 other Google service and they dealt with missing `User-Agent` fine, so I assumed other Google's services would too.
-Another interesting finding was that Google seems to save browser version or some related data in cookies so their services started failing only after a browser restart[^cookies].
+Another interesting finding was that Google seems to save browser version or some related data in cookies so their services started failing only after a browser restart.

-[^cookies]: My browser clears cookies when the browser is closed

 After discovering that *Mail* fails, I started checking all other Google services to see if they failed too – mostly with saddening results.